v0l0v/terreta/README.md

 - **TanStack Query**: Powerful data fetching, caching, and synchronization.
 - **Leaflet**: Open-source interactive maps.

-## ⚡ Zap Support

-Treasures.to supports [Nostr zaps](https://github.com/nostr-protocol/nips/blob/master/57.md), allowing you to send Bitcoin lightning payments to other users.
-To receive zaps, configure your lightning address in your Nostr profile.

 ## 🤝 Contributing

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.